-The Netherlands is a country well known to people worldwide, not only because of its beautiful tulips or because of the “Orange Football Club”.
+The Netherlands is a country well known to people from all over the world, and not just because of our beautiful tulips or national football team.

-Many international students have experienced that the Netherlands is also a renowned place for students worldwide, due to its high quality of education.
-Every year thousands of students from all over the world are coming to study in the Netherlands.
+The Netherlands is renowned for its high quality of education.
+For that reason every year, thousands of students from all over the world flock to the Netherlands for their studies.

 Time is not a fluid concept for the Dutch, but rather something fixed.
-Therefore being on time is very important to them.
+Therefore, being on time is very important to them.